Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/bijou-c2d6.md

 Bijou hopes the picnic preparations won’t go to waste, and she figures it may be best to have the party before they go to the Heart of Ruin tomorrow.
 Who knows what will happen after they’re done at the final dungeon?

-Whatever tomorrow will bring… It’s probably filled with surprises.
+Whatever tomorrow will bring...
+It’s probably filled with surprises.
 And maybe gas.